First points of entry and non-first points of entry for aircraft

 - any conditions associated with the landing place as an FPOE.

-The person in charge or operator of the aircraft must also ensure the goods they are importing are only discharged at landing places that are determined as FPOE for those goods, unless permission has been granted under section 146 of the Act.
+The person in charge or operator of the aircraft must also ensure that goods onboard are only unloaded at landing places that are determined as FPOE for those goods, unless permission has been granted under section 146 of the Act.

 Further information about landing goods at a non-first point of entry for those goods is available in Section 5.5 of the Guidelines for Airlines and Aircraft Operators arriving in Australia.